qdread/SEAStats/index.md

 ### A crash course in Bayesian mixed models with brms

 Two-hour session introducing students to Bayesian inference, and showing how to fit some simple Bayesian mixed models with [brms](https://paul-buerkner.github.io/brms/).
-*Taught in-person in Fayetteville, AR, January 10, 2023.*
+*Taught in Fayetteville, AR, January 10, 2023.*

 - [Instructions for installing and configuring brms]({{ 'brms_crash_course/simple_brms_install_instructions' | relative_url }}){:target="_blank"} (do this before starting the course)
 - [Text version of lesson]({{ 'brms_crash_course/brms_crash_course' | relative_url }}){:target="_blank"}